-In Canada, about 24 million hens lay 616 million eggs each year.
-More than 90% of those hens (21.6 million) spend their lives in small, cramped, wire enclosures called battery cages.
-They are housed in groups of four to eight birds.
+In Canada, about 25.2 million hens lay over 9 billion eggs each year.
+Around 71% of those hens (17.9 million) spend their entire lives in small, cramped, wire enclosures called battery cages.
+They are housed in crowded groups of four to eight hens.

 To understand just how crowded these cages are, picture a standard piece of printer paper.
 Now discard a quarter of the page.
 The remaining 3/4 of the page of paper represents the amount of floor space each hen has in a battery cage – it’s approximately 22 x 22 cm (9 x 9 inches) of space per hen.
-It is so crowded that they can’t open their wings or move around without bumping into one another.
-There’s nothing for them to do but eat and lay eggs.
+It is so crowded that they do not have enough space to spread their wings, or even move around.
+There’s nothing for them to do but eat, drink and lay eggs.
 As a result, they commonly suffer from sore feet and legs, weak or brittle bones, stress, aggression and boredom.

 The transition has already begun.
 As of April 1, 2017, no new barns with battery cage housing will be built.
 But this doesn’t mean hens are free of cages just yet.
 Producers have the option to install what are called “enriched” (or “furnished”) cages instead of going cage-free.

 Housed in groups of up to 100 birds, hens in enriched cages receive only a couple more inches of floor space than those housed in battery cages – a total of 28 x 28 cm (11 x 11 inches) each.
 It’s still not a lot of space, but it is a slight improvement over battery cages.
-The problem isn’t just about the lack of space, though.
-It’s about whether the hens have what they need to achieve good welfare.
+However, a lack of space is not the only problem.
+Hens must have tools available to satisfy basic behavioural needs.

 Today’s domestic hens evolved from jungle fowl, who lived in the jungle, as the name suggests.
 At night in the jungle, it was very important for hens to perch high up in the trees to stay safe from predators.
 Their feet were specially designed for perching with three forward facing toes and one toe pointing backward.
 This allowed them to grip onto branches.
 At night, they would perch up high as well, and crouch down on the branch to roost as they slept.